 - Laser vision correction procedures

-During the coronavirus health crisis, public health officials have strongly urged people to avoid touching their face as it is a likely mode of transmission of the virus.
+During the coronavirus health crisis, public health officials have strongly urged people to avoid touching their faces as it is a likely mode of transmission of the virus.
 This recommendation is hard to follow for people who rely on glasses and contact lenses to see well – both of which require frequent and, oftentimes, invasive face touching.
 Ensuring each adjustment is done only with freshly-washed hands is the best recourse for those needing prescription lenses to see well.

 Naturally, the circumstances have people with vision problems considering their options, including elective laser vision correction procedures.
 Now is a great time to research the treatments available, including LASIK and SMILE.
-Many ophthalmologists are offering virtual visits for patients who are interested in talking through the risks and benefits of various procedures as well as review the process for becoming a qualified candidate for laser vision correction.
+Many ophthalmologists are offering virtual visits for patients who are interested in talking through the risks and benefits of various procedures as well as reviewing the process for becoming a qualified candidate for laser vision correction.
 Contact your eye doctor to learn more about managing your vision correction safely through the pandemic.